Administering the Laws and Regulations to the Motor Vehicle Dealers of the Commonwealth of Virginia

 1.4.1 Canceling Your Dealer's License.

-When you cease operation as a motor vehicle dealer in Virginia, you should complete all pending title and registration work.
-You must surrender to MVDB the following:
+When closing your dealership, you must complete all pending title and registration work.
+Then, surrender the following to the MVDB:

 1.4.2 Inspection by an MVDB Field Representative